-- Prior small-conjuncts solutions include Kathol (1995); Johnson (2002); Heycock & Kroch (1993). - Any such analysis needs a way for the moved item to avoid the CSC. - In general, prior analyses escape the CSC by appealing to post-syntactic processes. - I'll discuss two representative small-conjuncts analyses, one which appeals to PF and one to LF. - I'll show that Khoekhoe provides new facts which rule out either of these escape hatches however we escape the CSC, it must happen in the syntax itself.
+Prior analyses of the SGF which use VP-coordination structures include Kathol (1995); Johnson (2002); Heycock & Kroch (1993).

+- Any such analysis needs a way for the moved item to avoid the CSC. - In general, prior analyses escape the CSC by appealing to post-syntactic processes. - I'll discuss two representative small-conjuncts analyses, one which appeals to LF and one to PF. - I'll show that Khoekhoe provides new facts which rule out either of these escape hatches however we escape the CSC, it must happen in the syntax itself.